BeChris100/osintgram4j/README.md

 ---

+## Potential Takedown

+Another point to mention is that the original developer has all the right to tell me, if I am required to archive, delete or completely dump the project.
+While I am still happy on the development in this project, I am still trying to get in touch with [the original developer](https://github.com/Datalux) himself, and hope to get a positive response.
+The reason is that I do not want to dive myself into a lawsuit due to copyrights.
+Even though that the Software Licensing exists, I am willing to contact to ensure the legitimacy between me and the developer.

+---

 ## Reasoning on Development
 The main reason on why the development started for this project is to have the stability of the project Osintgram back, being kept up with the Instagram APIs and